-MARTIN: They're doing well, we wrap them in blankets and, um, Mmm.
-Like a cardboard and things to make him the hive warmer over in the winter.
-And so there perfectly fine.
+Martin: They're doing well, we wrap them in blankets and cardboard and things to make him the hive warmer over in the winter so they're perfectly fine.
 And they're making honey.
 I put the third box on, which is called the a super, where you actually collect the honey.
 And so they're in there putting some honey.
 And so as soon as in a couple of months or a month, we will have some fresh honey again.

-SAMANTHA: Excellent.
-Excellent.
-Well, uh.
-The chat seems to not have any other questions for us.
+Samantha: Excellent.
+Well, the chat seems to not have any other questions for us.
 Is there anything else that you wanted to talk about before we wrap things up today?

-MARTIN: I might, you know, maybe that's what I should talk about.
+Martin: I might, you know, maybe that's what I should talk about.
 Or we have those poles.
 You can still practice a pressure, you know, and the contact.
-Um, through those and kind of maybe, you know, this is a great tool to use too, uh, during your private lessons with the one on one instructor clients.
+Um, through those and kind of maybe, you know, this is a great tool to use too during your private lessons with the one on one instructor clients.

 Correct.
 And use the hula hoop because that will give you a, a semi social distancing and still being able to, yeah.
 Mmm press against that.
 Then have some kind of contact or we can, you know what?
 That's a great idea.
 We're going to come up with a sticks like a pole, six foot long with them, and then they're like T's or I's.They're going to look like I's.
 I'm talking about belt around it, so we're going to do a contact dancing with a six foot pole.

-So, thank you MARTIN, so much for coming on this morning.
-Um.
+So, thank you Martin so much for coming on this morning.
 Thank you guys for tuning in.
-Hopefully you have a lovely rest of your week, and we will see you next Monday for Rosana and Terry Sweeney of art and style ballroom, uh, in Pittsburgh, PA.
+Hopefully you have a lovely rest of your week, and we will see you next Monday for Rosana and Terry Sweeney of art and style ballroom in Pittsburgh, PA.
 They are also NDCA judges and champions in their own right.
-So excited to talk to both of them to see how Pittsburgh is, uh, adapting to all of this and if they have any insights.
-On how the NDCA is going to change, uh, competitions moving forward as a result.
-So, uh, thank you all.
+So excited to talk to both of them to see how Pittsburgh is adapting to all of this and if they have any insights on how the NDCA is going to change competitions moving forward as a result.
+So, thank you all.
 Have a wonderful rest of your day and we'll see you next week.